If you've forgotten a bank or savings account you have with us, we can help reunite you with your money.

 Under the scheme, we may transfer balances of dormant accounts to Reclaim Fund Limited (RFL).
 RFL is a not-for-profit reclaim fund which is authorised and regulated by the Financial Conduct Authority.

 If we transfer the balance of your account to RFL, you will have against RFL whatever right to payment of your balance you would have had against us if the transfer had never happened.
-However we will remain responsible for managing all aspects of the customer relationship with you and for handling all repayment claims (which we will do on behalf of RFL).
-Therefore you should continue to contact us in the usual way if you have any queries or complaints in relation to your account or balance.
+However, we will remain responsible for managing all aspects of the customer relationship with you and for handling all repayment claims (which we will do on behalf of RFL).

 Both we and RFL participate in the Financial Services Compensation Scheme (FSCS).
 The transfer by us to RFL of your balance will not adversely affect any entitlement you have to compensation from the FSCS.